geodynamics/pylith/docs/user/run-pylith/utilities.md

 pyre_doc
 : Display the Pyre properties and facilities available for a given component.

+pylith_convertmesh
+: Convert an Exodus II file from Cubit or a Gmsh file to an HDF5 file in the PETSc mesh format.

 pylith_cfgsearch
 : Search and display metadata in `.cfg` files.